Skip to content

 The colors highlight what change was made and will be applied to the target if you apply the change: blue: create, red: delete, purple: modify.

-If there are any objects that are overarching you have to merge them seperately as they can not be merged in the seperate layers.
+If there are any objects that are overarching you have to merge them separately as they can not be merged in the separate layers.

 Merge Model Elements